glfw/glfw/README.md

 ## Changelog

+ - Disabled tests and examples by default when built as a CMake subdirectory
  - Bugfix: The CMake config-file package used an absolute path and was not relocatable (#1470)
  - [X11] Bugfix: The CMake files did not check for the XInput headers (#1480)